Specifications

 R36 Pro becomes much easier to judge once it is forced into the same room as 030S, 8BitCADE XL, and A10 Mini.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 R36 Pro versus 030S is interesting because better value is the obvious angle.
 030S sits close enough to R36 Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
-In practice, r36 Pro versus 8BitCADE XL is interesting because better value is the obvious angle.
-Compared with R36 Pro, 8BitCADE XL makes the more obvious play for readers who care about better value.
-In practice, r36 Pro versus A10 Mini is interesting because better value is the obvious angle.
-In practice, compared with R36 Pro, A10 Mini makes the more obvious play for readers who care about better value.
+More importantly, r36 Pro versus 8BitCADE XL is interesting because better value is the obvious angle.
+If R36 Pro feels almost right but not quite, 8BitCADE XL is the sort of nearby detour that can completely change the shortlist.
+More importantly, r36 Pro versus A10 Mini is interesting because better value is the obvious angle.
+A10 Mini sits close enough to R36 Pro to make the comparison meaningful, but different enough to sharpen the buying decision.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.